55aze/hugo/content/works/dashboard.md

 1. Went through every user's (10 in total) use cases in Izumi, wrote down all user scenarios and corresponding flows first;

-2. Then look into these flows, try to distinguish the neccessary "features", "navigations" and "metrics" blocks to accomplish these flows;
+2. Then look into these flows, try to distinguish the needed "features", "navigations" and "metrics" blocks to accomplish these flows;

-3. Finally, get together everybody's blocks, try to categorize them and arrange them in different pages;
+3. Finally, get together everybody's blocks, try to sort and arrange them in different pages;

 After the second step, I could already get the desired blocks for users, below is an example for designer:

+{{< img src="/img/works/dashboard-designer.png" class="popup pointer" >}}

-By the end of this exercise, I can pick out the most important blocks for each users and also already could have some ideas about how to structure them:
+By the end of this exercise, I sorted out the most needed blocks and also categoried them in different pages:

+{{< img src="/img/works/dashboard-card sort.png" class="popup pointer" >}}

+After talk with the project owner, I started with the design of **project dashboard** page first.

 # Ideation (Working in progress)

 I'm now working on Design solutions ideations.

+{{< img src="/img/works/dashboard-wip.png" class="popup pointer" >}}

+## To be continued...